Underdog (advertising character): Origins

 Underdog was created in 2010 for the insurance provider National Accident Helpline, as a claymation figure (often seen with bandages on his arms, legs and ears).
 The character made his first TV appearance in the same year.
 The initial concept of Underdog was created by The Gate London advertising agency, where Dave Trott is chairman.
-The design of Underdog bears a close resemblance to that of the principle characters from Aardman's earlier TV series Rex the Runt created by animator Richard Starzak.
+The design of Underdog bears a close resemblance to that of the principal characters from Aardman's earlier TV series Rex the Runt created by animator Richard Starzak.

 History

 Underdog first appeared in ads standing in the shadow of a tall figure voiced by Brian Blessed, using his catchphrase "I've had an accident!" as a way of persuading the tall man to give him compensation for an unspecified injury.
 When the tall man refuses to do so, Underdog tells him that he will go to National Accident Helpline instead to get proper compensation for his injury.
 The ads end with the tall man trying to convince Underdog to come to him for compensation instead, and Underdog hurling an insult at him intended to reduce him to less than his tall stature and deep voice convey.
 Background music of the Underdog advertising campaigns have included such hits as Chumbawamba's “Tubthumping” and Marvin Gaye's "I Heard It Through the Grapevine" (where the chorus lyrics have been changed to include the brand name).
 Underdog is voiced by British comic actor Joe Pasquale.
 The most recent run of ads (beginning in September 2013) featured computer-generated imagery created by Aardman Animations.

+As of May 2025, Underdog has been redesigned on the Underdog.co.uk Website, Sparking a possible return in the future.